lumi-a/masters-thesis/thesis.typ

   )
 ]

-We were unable to tune $F̃^((0))$ in a meaningful way, but local search was a lot more efficient for such a short instance.
+We were unable to tune $F̃^((0))$ in a meaningful way.
+Local search was a lot faster for such a short instance, but did not improve the score significantly more.

 #[
   #show raw: set text(size: 0.6em)